New to Arizona? First-Year Scorpion Survival Guide

 What weird scorpion facts surprise new Arizonans most?

-Bark scorpions don't just walk—they climb walls and occasionally ceilings, though they're not great at it and often fall.
+Bark scorpions don't just stay at floor level—they can turn up well above the ground, though smooth surfaces defeat them and they often lose their grip and fall.
 This ability to climb walls, beds, and ceilings explains those terrifying "scorpion fell on me" stories.
-They're not targeting you; they're just bad at climbing smooth surfaces.
+They're not targeting you; smooth surfaces just don't give them much to grip.

 Pool owners, brace yourself: scorpions can survive underwater for up to 48 hours.
 That "dead" scorpion in your skimmer basket might spring back to life when you dump it out.
 They enter a state of suspended animation, slowing their metabolism to almost nothing.
 Always assume pool scorpions are alive until proven otherwise.